elide-us/elide-us/Prompts/DALL-E_Prompts.md

 Each scene should depict the one primary theme, idea, or concept in each narrative.

 Narrative Section (generate the image from the following):
-In this world, long ago, I was told a story—a tale of old, passed down from one generation to the next, simple yet dark in its lesson.
-It’s a tale from a place that feels nearly forgotten, told perhaps by a fireside in the dim glow of candlelight.
+It’s a story that, in time, I came to see as a parable of our world, here in the realms of Prism.
+They called it The Tale of the Grey Dove.

+Subject Focus:
-Subject Focus: Fireside, Shadows, Smoke
+Fireside, Dove, Smoke

 ----